-Eisai considers neurology a therapeutic area of focus, and together with the worldwide provision of Fycompa, seeks to further contribute to addressing the diverse needs of, as well as increasing the benefits provided to, patients with epilepsy and their families.
+Eisai considers neurology including epilepsy, a therapeutic area of focus, and strives to deliver Fycompa throughout the world in pursuit of our mission to provide "seizure freedom" to a greater number of patients living with epilepsy.
+Eisai seeks to further contribute to addressing the diverse needs of, as well as increasing the benefits provided to, patients with epilepsy and their families.

+Media Inquiries:

-Media Inquiries: Public Relations Department, Eisai Co., Ltd. +81-(0)3-3817-5120
+Public Relations Department,

+Eisai Co., Ltd.

++81-(0)3-3817-5120